Best time to visit Peru

 In the Andes, the seasons are more obviously defined, with heavy rains from December to March and a warm, relatively dry period from June to September.
 Inevitably, though, there are always some sunny weeks in the rainy season and wet ones in the dry.
 There is quite a difference between temperatures in the day and at night, so be sure to pack warm clothing.

 A similar pattern dominates the Amazon Basin, though rainfall here is heavier and more frequent, the rainiest period being November to April.
 And it’s hot and humid throughout the year, with temperatures regularly reaching 32˚C. Confusingly, the rainy season in both the Andes and the Amazon basin is referred to locally as winter (invierno).

 It’s challenging to choose the best month to visit Peru because of the change in the weather across regions.
-January is the best month for a trip to the coast for fantastic weather, while May to September is the ideal period for visiting the Andes, Machu Picchu and the Amazon, when it’s driest.
+January is the best month for a trip to the coast for fantastic weather, while May to September is the ideal period for visiting the Andes, Machu Picchu Dropdown content and the Amazon, when it’s driest.

 Since you’re unlikely to find the best time to visit all areas on a single trip, there's little point in worrying about it.
 The country’s attractions are broad enough to override the need for guarantees of good weather.

 Winter in the Northern Hemisphere tends to be the Southern Hemisphere’s summertime, and vice versa.
 So if you are looking for the best time of year to visit Peru and you are heading for the coast, December through March is the hottest time of year to travel and there’s very little rain.
 Conditions on the coast are ideal for swimming and beach activities.